Alsvin (Old Norse “Alsviðr”) is one of the two horses that pulls the Sun’s chariot, it is driven by Sol.

 Saehrimnir is the boar that each day is killed and cooked by the cook Andhrimnir.
 It is cooked in the cauldron Eldhrimnir and served to the fallen heroes of Valhalla.

 Skinfaxi is the horse that pulls Day’s “Dag” chariot over the sky.

-It is Odin’s gray eight legged horse.
-The horse is a magical horse, and the best of all horses.
-Sleipnir is the symbol of the wind, and has the marks of hell.
-Sleipnir can just as easily gallop through the air as on land.
-Sleipnir was a gift from Loki.
-Sleipnir is the child of Loki and Svadilfari.
+Sleipnir is a gray eight-legged horse, this horse is a magical horse, and the most beautiful of all horses.
+Sleipnir is the symbol of the wind and can just as easily gallop through the air as on land.
+The horse has the marks of hell written upon it.
+Sleipnir was later on given to the God Odin as a gift from Loki himself.

 Svadilfari is the stallion that belongs to the master builder, who built the walls of Asgard.
 Loki and the stallion Svadilfari are the parents of Sleipnir.

 Their names Tanngniost “Teeth barer” and Tanngrisnir “Teeth grinder” are the two goats, who pulls Thor’s chariot.
 Whenever Thor rides in his chariot, people can hear the noise from the wheels, and see the sparks and lightning from the wheels sent out as they flew across the sky.
 Some think that the sparks come from his hammer Mjölnir.
 The people in Midgard calls this thunder and lightning.
 If Thor is away from home, he sometimes cooks the goats.
 Thor will then resurrect them with his hammer, Mjöllnir the next day.